nephio-project/docs/install-guide/gcp.md

 ```

-Granting IAM priviliges is not necessary for this setup, but if you did want to
+Granting IAM privileges is not necessary for this setup, but if you did want to
 use separate service accounts per workload cluster, you would need to grant
-those priviliges as well (`roles/owner` for example).
+those privileges as well (`roles/owner` for example).

 ## Setting Up GitOps for Config Controller